mongodb-industry-solutions/Leafy-Predictive-Maintenance/README.md

 #### Prerequisites

 - An active AWS account.
-- A user with necessary permissions to access AWS Bedrock.
+- AWS CLI installed and a profile with access to AWS Bedrock services
+- AWS SSO authenticated (recommended for secure CLI sessions)
 - Access to the following Cohere models:
   - cohere.embed-english-v3 for embeddings.
   - cohere.command-r-v1:0 for completions.